LukasPedersen/Park-n-Wash/ReedMe.md

 ﻿# Park'n'Wash

-Park'n'Wash is a parking/Washing program what lets you select a parkingspot and a washing machine will come and wash your vehicle while you're out and having a good time.
+Park'n'Wash is a parking/Washing program what lets you select a parkingspot, a washing machine will then come and wash your vehicle while you're out and having a good time.

 ## Installation